GeoscienceAustralia/ptha/propagation/SWALS/README.md

     -DNOOPENMP (do not use the openmp library, not even for timing the code.
 In this case, the timer will report the CPU time for all cores, not the wallclock time.
 This can occasionally be useful if you must avoid using openmp.)
     -DNONETCDF (do not use netcdf for tide gauge outputs.
 This is useful if you cannot build with netcdf for some reason.)
     -DMPI (use MPI_Abort in the generic stop routine.
 This can probably be removed?)
+    -DDEBUG_ARRAY (add an array domain%debug_array(nx, ny) to every domain, which is written to netcdf at every output timestep.
+This can provide a scratch space for debugging.)